 Since 1996, Hawaii Wildlife Fund has worked state and local agencies, community groups and volunteers to research and monitor hawksbills nesting activities.
 The organization’s Hawksbill Recovery Project has been instrumental in establishing baseline activity about nesting females, evaluating hawksbill population trends on Maui and successfully assisting hawksbill hatchlings to the ocean.

 Team members from Hawaiian Paddle Sports, Maui Kayak Adventures, Maui Surfing Lessons and Maui Stand Up Paddle Boarding joined Hawaii Wildlife Fund in conducting nightly turtle patrols and nest watches.
 We were even lucky enough to observe a nest excavation.
+After hatchlings emerge naturally at night, HWF and state agencies excavate the nest by hand.
+This allows them to count the eggs, collect data on the nest, and release any hatchlings that may have been trapped by impacted sand or vegetation.
 Watching almost 100 baby hawksbills make their way to the ocean was an amazing sight.

 Hawksbill Turtle Patrols